memsql/singlestore-spark-connector/README.md

 conf.set("spark.datasource.singlestore.password", "eyJhbGci.eyJzdWIiOiIxMjM0NTY3.masHf")
 ```

-> note: To authenticate your connection to the SingleStore cluster via SingleStore Spark connector using JWTs,
+> note: To authenticate your connection to the SingleStoreDB cluster using the SingleStore Spark connector with a JWT,
-> the SingleStore user must connect via SSL and use JWT for authentication.
+> the SingleStoreDB user must connect via SSL and use a JWT for authentication.
-> To create a SingleStore user that can authenticate with a JWT, execute the following command:
 >
-> `CREATE USER 'email@example.com'@'%' IDENTIFIED WITH authentication_jwt REQUIRE SSL;`
+> See [Create a JWT User](https://docs.singlestore.com/managed-service/en/security/authentication/authenticate-via-jwt.html#create-a-jwt-user-751086) for more information.

 See [Authenticate via JWT](https://docs.singlestore.com/managed-service/en/security/authentication/authenticate-via-jwt.html) for more information.